Skip to content

 writer.writerow([1, 'John'])

 This covers the main methods for writing Python datatypes like strings, numbers, lists, and dicts to a file.
+Using json and csv modules often provides a more structured and easily recoverable way to store complex data.

 Error Handling and Best Practices